 Back in Data Fetcher, click 'I've done this'.

-Select a schedule based on intervals of 'Minutes', 'Hours', 'Days' or 'Months'.
+Select a schedule for the Google Sheets Airtable integration based on intervals of 'Minutes', 'Hours', 'Days' or 'Months'.
 Click 'Save', and any new data from your Google sheet will automatically import into your Airtable base on your chosen schedule.